klesun-productions/klesun-productions.github.io/entry/public_personal/Tatyana_Chugunova_recommendation.md.md

 She is also a big animal lover, which I think is a good measurement of one's character.

 ...to be continued

+By Artur Klesun, a Senior Software Engineer at MHC Aviation